agrumery/aGrUM/README.md

 # aGrUM/pyAgrum

-- aGrUM is a C++ library designed for easily building applications using graphical models such as Bayesian networks, influence diagrams, decision trees or Markov decision processes.
+- aGrUM is a C++ library designed to facilitate the development of applications using graphical models such as Bayesian networks, influence diagrams, decision trees, GAI networks or Markov decision processes.

 It is written to provide the basic building blocks to perform the following tasks :